Semi-Parametric Inducing Point Networks and Neural Processes: Semi-Parametric Inducing Point Networks

-A key challenge posed by semi-parametric methods---one affecting both classical kernel methods \citep{hearst1998support} as well as recent attention-based approaches \citep{kossen2021self}---is the $O(n^2)$ computational cost per gradient update at training time, due to pairwise comparisons between training set points\footnote{By default we use gradient descent instead of stochastic gradient descent, which has the benefit that a query point gets to attend to all the training points rather than a subset only.
-In \Cref{sec:batching}, we will introduce a batching setting where each gradient update is approximated using a subset of the training set.}.
+A key challenge posed by semi-parametric methods---one affecting both classical kernel methods \citep{hearst1998support} as well as recent attention-based approaches \citep{DBLP:journals/corr/abs-2106-02584}---is the $O(n^2)$ computational cost per gradient update at training time, due to pairwise comparisons between training set points .
 Our work introduces methods that reduce this cost to $O(hn)$---where $h \ll n$ is a hyper-parameter---without sacrificing performance.

 \paragraph{Neural Inducing Points}